sitewhere/sitewhere-documentation/src/site/sphinx/platform/architecture.rst

 Global microservices do not handle tenant-specific tasks.
 These services handle aspects such as instance-wide user management and tenant management that are not specific to individual system tenants.
-The Web/REST microservice that supports the administrative application and REST services is a global service, since supporting a separate web container for each tenant would be cumbersome and would break existing SiteWhere 1.x applications.
+The Web/REST microservice that supports the administrative application and REST services is also a global service, since supporting a separate web container for each tenant would be cumbersome and would break existing SiteWhere 1.x applications.
 There is also a global instance management microservice that monitors various aspects of the entire instance and reports updates to the individual microservces via Kafka.